 EXPERIENCE • Gain experience through internships, service, and research

-ENGAGE • Network with alumni and employers to launch your career
+ENGAGE • Network with alumni and employers to launch their career

-Canisius College complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act by making available information on campus security and personal safety.
-This information includes crime prevention, public safety, law-enforcement authority, crime reporting polices, disciplinary procedures and other important matters about security on campus.
-Also available are statistics for the three previous calendar years on reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by Canisius College and on public property within or immediately adjacent to and accessible from the campus.
-A PDF of the full report is available in the crime statistics part of the Public Safety website and a printed copy may be obtained in the Student Affairs Office, Old Main 102, 716 888-2130.
+Canisius College complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act by providing available information on campus security and personal safety.
+This information includes crime prevention, public safety, law-enforcement authority, crime reporting policies, disciplinary procedures and other important matters regarding campus security.
+Statistics are available from the three previous calendar years on reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by Canisius College, and on public property within or immediately adjacent to and accessible from the campus.
+Upon request, the Canisius College Advisory Committee on Campus Safety will provide all campus crime statistics as reported to the United States Department of Education.
+This information is available on the Public Safety website.
+A printed copy may be obtained by calling the office of student affairs at 716-888-2130.